OctopusDeploy/blog/blog/2022-01/variable-update-notification/index.md

 ### Resource group

-You first need to create is a resource group to house all of the other resources you'll create.
+Start by creating a resource group to house all of the other resources you'll create.
 This comes with the added benefit of being easy to clean up, because deleting the resource group will delete all resources in it.

 You can create a resource group through the Azure Portal, or by adding an Azure CLI script to a runbook such as this: